 - Submit two letters of recommendation to CAS.

 - Apply online at www.lsac.org.
-A complete application consists of transcripts, two letters of recommendation, personal statement, resume, LSAT score and, if applicable, a TOEFL score.
+A complete application consists of undergraduate transcripts, two letters of recommendation, personal statement, resume, LSAT score and, if applicable, a TOEFL score.

 No application deadline exists.
-However, Florida Coastal School of Law typically begins to review applications in the year preceding the term for which enrollment is sought.
+However, Coastal Law typically begins to review applications in the year preceding the term for which enrollment is sought.
 Applicants are encouraged to submit and complete their applications as early as possible.
 Candidates are requested to indicate a preference for the full-time or part-time program, but may also indicate a willingness to attend either.
 A student who has been accepted for admission into one entering class, but who does not enroll in that class, must reapply for any later class.
 The student will be considered for admission under the standards in effect for that later class.

 General Academic Requirements